MuditAggarwal1/DroneGuru/README.md

 <div align="justify">

-**Drone Guru** app is designed for enthusiasts who want to explore both drone flight control and machine learning.
+**"Drone Guru"** app is designed for enthusiasts who want to explore both drone flight control and machine learning.
 Here are the key features of this application:

 **Tello Drone Control**: The app provides a user-friendly interface to control the Tello drone.
 You can fly the drone, adjust its altitude, and change its orientation using virtual controls.